 One of the things I’ve tried to do with my parenting is to be aware of the different aspects of each of my children’s being – their physical, emotional, intellectual, social, moral, spiritual; to intentionally know where they are at, and to know how I could help them grow.
 As parents we usually look at what our children are doing to assess how they are going – but when it comes to our children growing spiritually there has to be another way.

 Before we go any further in thinking about our kids, we need to think about ourselves.
 We are first and foremost responsible for our own relationship with Christ.
 How would you assess yourself, your own spiritual growth and maturity?
 Are you getting to know Jesus more and more each day?
 Listening to the voice of the Holy Spirit?
 Obeying?
 Being changed from the inside out?
 Or are you only getting to know more about Him?
 There is a difference – and we can go through all the motions of being a Christian and know about Jesus, and yet, he’s standing at the door of our heart – knocking, saying let me in to every crevice of your heart.

-The heart is our the place where we process and hold beliefs and determine our will, emotions, passions, character, intellect, – the center of everything that makes us tick as a person.
-Is our relationship with Jesus changing or affecting each of these things?
+The heart is our the place where we process and hold beliefs and determine our will, emotions, passions, character – the center of everything that makes us tick as a person.
+So the question is – Is our relationship with Jesus changing or affecting each of these things?